YosaiProject/yosai/README.md

 ###II) Yosai DPCache
 This is an integration of the dogpile.cache project.
 Yosai reduces objects to their serializable form using Marshmallow, encodes them, and then caches.
-Objects obtained from cache are de-serialized and then re-materialized into Yosai objects.  dogpile.cache supports Redis, Memcached, and Riak off the shelf, featuring thread-safe asynchronous interaction using a dogpile lock mechanism.
+Objects obtained from cache are de-serialized into reduced form and then re-materialized into Yosai objects.  dogpile.cache supports Redis, Memcached, and Riak off the shelf, featuring thread-safe asynchronous interaction using a dogpile lock mechanism.
 A “dogpile” lock is one that allows a single thread to generate an expensive resource while other threads use the “old” value until the “new” value is ready.

 10/20/2015 Status